 One of the most criminally underrated movies of the 90s, ‘Awakenings’ is a film that has the power to move you.
 Featuring two of the greatest actors of all time, Robin Williams and Robert De Niro, the film tells the story of a doctor who miraculously discovers the cure for an epidemic and manages to awaken patients in his hospital who are survivors of the horrific 1917-28 epidemic of encephalitis lethargica.
 This causes immense joy to the family members of the patients, as the patients begin to experience life once again, several decades after they went into a state of catatonia.
 Williams plays the doctor while De Niro plays one of the patients, named Leonard Lowe.
 We see the film through Leonard’s eyes as he experiences some of the most profound human emotions after being ”brought back into life.”

 For some people, the film’s schmaltzy tone might be a put-off, but it’s wonderful that the movie made a lot of viewers read about the true story behind it and appreciate the genuine efforts of the doctors.
 It’s beautifully written and acted and features some of the most heartbreaking moments you’ll ever see in cinema.
 The scene where De Niro meets his girlfriend for one last time before falling back into his catatonic state is beyond words.
 Both De Niro and Williams are unbelievably good in the film.
 Williams adopts a more subtle, restrained approach that greatly benefits the film.
-Watch it for its beautiful, heartbreaking story and the unforgettable performances by the 2 leading legendary actors.
+Watch it for its beautiful, heartbreaking story and the unforgettable performances by the two leading legendary actors.

 11. Memento (Anterograde Amnesia)

 Of course, this Christopher Nolan indie classic had to be mentioned on this list.
 I mean, seriously, how many of you had even heard of Anterograde Amnesia before watching the film?
 People who suffer from this devastating medical condition do not have the ability to create new memories after the event that caused amnesia.
 This peculiar mental illness forms the crux of the story here.
-Protagonist Leonard Shelby’s wife was raped, while he was clubbed by another man, whose identity remains unknown.
+Protagonist Leonard Shelby’s wife was raped while he was clubbed by another man, whose identity remains unknown.
 Post the attack, Leonard suffers from Anterograde Amnesia, but he’s hellbent on finding the man responsible for the death of his wife.
 He notes down crucial points and uses clues from the tattoos on his body to track down the killer.

 The most striking aspect of the film is how it manages to put the viewer into the head of the protagonist.
 The non-linear structure involves black-and-white sequences that go forward, chronologically, while the color sequences are put together in reverse chronology.
-Both the sequences meet at the end, resulting in the climax of the film.
+Both sequences meet at the end, resulting in the climax of the film.
 This structure is very effective as the viewer is denied crucial information, just like the protagonist.
 Though it may take time to comprehend the events of the story, once you manage to figure out the arrangement of the sequence, the film becomes very clear.
 Nolan may have gone on to make more ambitious films later in his career, but ‘Memento’ remains his most clinical, intelligent work.

 10. It Follows (STDs)

 Though not being an official metaphor for the horror concerning Sexually Transmitted Diseases (STDs), one doesn’t have to think a lot while arriving at this interpretation.
-Though director David Robert Mitchell has done a solid job in conjuring a dream world, but it does borrow more than just the minimalist style from early slasher films and also includes the underlying commentary regarding the sexual revolution.
-The origin of “It” hasn’t been explored, and since it takes the form of humans while spreading through sexual intercourse delivers a strong statement about the vulnerability regarding unprotected sex, especially in teenagers who are at a mentally vulnerable stage.
+Though director David Robert Mitchell has done a solid job in conjuring a dream world, it does borrow more than just the minimalist style from early slasher films and also includes the underlying commentary regarding the sexual revolution.
+The origin of “It” hasn’t been explored, and since it takes the form of humans while spreading through sexual intercourse, it delivers a strong statement about the vulnerability regarding unprotected sex, especially in teenagers who are at a mentally vulnerable stage.

 9. White Dog (Racism)